-Purchasing your air mattresses (as opposed to renting them) can be an excellent investment for your community, potentially saving thousands of dollars over the life of each mattress.
-While there are many reasons a community may choose to rent, we’ve discovered that one of the main factors holding back potential buyers is the anxieties over repair and maintenance.
+Purchasing your hospital air mattresses (as opposed to renting them) can be an excellent investment for your healthcare environment, potentially saving thousands of dollars over the life of each mattress.
+While there are many reasons a care setting may choose to rent, we’ve discovered that one of the main factors holding back potential buyers is the anxieties over repair and maintenance.

-Caring for your air mattress doesn’t have to be daunting.
+Caring for your medical air bed doesn’t have to be daunting.
 Here are the five most common issues you may encounter and how to tackle them!
 Any time you are performing maintenance, it’s also a best practice to have the owner’s manual available for guidance.

 Because they are designed to run continuously, pumps do wear out over time.
 Replacing a pump, also known as a blower or control unit, is usually a very simple job, involving swapping air manifolds and power cords.